orvalho/JavaScriptExercises/README.md

 - [x] 20.
 Check two given integers, one is positive and one is negative
 - [x] 21.
 Create a new string adding "Py" in front of a given string
 - [x] 22.
 Remove a character at the specified position of a given string and return the new string
+- [x] 23.
+Create a new string from a given string changing the position of first and last characters